 C) Make our roads safer for our families.

 D) Upgrade and increase maintenance on secondary roads.

-As your delegate, creating jobs for our families in Stafford and Prince William Counties will be a top priority of mine every day in Richmond.
+As your Delegate, creating jobs for our families in Stafford and Prince William Counties will be a top priority of mine every day in Richmond.

 Military and Veterans

 Thirty years of service in the Marine Corps, where I retired at the rank of Colonel, revealed to me firsthand the sacrifice and service our men and women in uniform provide us.
-As a member of the Veteran’s Caucus, I work closely with veterans groups and the Department of Veterans Services to formulate policy that benefits the thousands of veterans and active duty service members who reside in the Commonwealth.
+As a member of the General Assembly Military and Veteran’s Caucus, I work closely with veterans groups and the Department of Veterans Services to formulate policy that benefits the thousands of veterans and active duty service members who reside in the Commonwealth.

 I work for you!
 My door is always open to assist you in any way possible.
 I will never forget where I came from and I pledge that I will perform my duties ethically and with honor.